sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 Our solution focused in solving the following problems:
 * Screen real-estate: some of our products offered dozens of different filters, and we couldn't try to fit them all in the screen.
-* Live preview: solutions with drawers made it hard to directly see the result of filtering along with the data.
+* Live preview: solutions with drawers made it hard to see the result of filtering directly along with the changing data, which made it harder to use.
 * Discoverability: we designed a simple Select component that had search and categories built-in to make it really easy to find filters.
-* Flexibility: the Statement component architecture was designed to offer a standard protocol for the most diverse filters.
+* Flexibility: we designed the Statement component to be a standard protocol for the most diverse filters.

 ```grid|1
 ![](./statements.png "A Statement is an abstract component that has a "subject", a list of possible "verbs" and "objects", and is used inside components like the Filter Bar and the Conditions Builder.")
 ```

-One way of using our filters system is by using the Filter Bar component, which already solves common interactions like clearing filters.
+One way of using our filters system is by using the Filter Bar component, which already solves common interactions like turning filters on and off, creating new filters and clearing.

 ```grid|1
 ![](./FilterBar.png "Final design of the Filter Bar component.")